The Mediterranean diet adapted for the Indian kitchen (complete guide)

 Vegetarian, Jain and vegan adaptations

-This is where the Indian-Med pattern shines compared to its Italian counterpart — we are a country of vegetarians, and the legume and dairy backbone of the Med pattern fits perfectly with how we already eat.
+This is where the Indian-Med pattern shines compared to its Italian counterpart — we are a country of vegetarians, and the legume-and-dairy backbone fits perfectly with how we already eat.

 Vegetarian.
-Replace fish with paneer, tofu, dal-and-curd, eggs (if eaten), sprouts.
+Replace fish with paneer, tofu, dal-and-curd, eggs, sprouts.
 Two legume servings a day.
 Nuts and seeds daily.
 Curd or buttermilk daily.

 Jain.
 Skip onion, garlic and root vegetables; lean on paneer, dal, dahi, sprouts, oats, millets, and the wide vegetable repertoire Jain cooking already has.
 The plate structure doesn't change.